botdojo-ai/chat-sdk-playground/README.md

 ```

 This will:
-- Authenticate you with BotDojo (opens browser)
+- Authenticate you with BotDojo (opens browser with user confirmation)
-- Create or select "SDK Playground" project
+- Use your current CLI project context (never auto-switches)
-- Clone test agent flows to your project
+- Clone test agent flows to your project (or update existing ones)
-- Create API keys for the examples
+- Create public API keys for newly cloned flows
 - Generate `.env.local` with all configuration

 **Note:** The setup script is idempotent - safe to run multiple times.
+It will:
-It will update existing flows from their origin instead of creating duplicates.
+- Update existing flows from their origin instead of creating duplicates
+- Preserve existing API keys from `.env.local`
+- Only create new API keys for freshly cloned flows
+- Never automatically switch your CLI project context

 ### Start Development Server